Wild Rice Stuffing

 - 4 cups butternut squash, peeled and chopped into small chunks

-- 2 Tablespoons + 1 teaspoon coconut oil or ghee (divided)
+- 2 Tablespoons + 1 teaspoon olive oil or avocado oil, divided

 - 2 cloves garlic, minced

 - 1 cup chopped celery

 - Place butternut squash chunks on a baking sheet with 1 teaspoon oil.
 Sprinkle with sea salt and toss to combine.
 Roast for about 30 minutes, or until butternut squash is tender.
 Tossing once around the 15 minute mark.